(All fields required)

 Research Assistant, IV

-Giovanna received her Ph.D. in “Cell Proliferation and Differentiation” from the University of Messina Italy in 2005.
-Giovanna’s main role is developing and performing in vitro models of inflammation and infection in cell cultures.
-Her expertise includes also molecular biological techniques of protein expression, cell transfection and RNA silencing.
+Dr. Piraino received her Ph.D. in “Cell Proliferation and Differentiation” from the University of Messina Italy in 2005.
+Dr. Piraino’s main role is developing and performing in vitro models of inflammation and infection in cell cultures.
+Her expertise includes also molecular biological techniques of protein expression, cell transfection, RNA silencing and imaging of mitochondrial damage.

 Research Assistant, IVvivian.email@example.com

 Vivian received her BS in “Analytical Chemistry” from the University of Shanghai, China in 1988.
 Vivian’s main role is developing and performing in vivo experimental models of lung injury, hemorrhagic shock and sepsis.
 Her expertise includes also cell biology techniques of protein expression.